Universal scaling laws and density slope for dark matter haloes: Halo density slope and mean radial flow

 Clearly, the spatial variation of slope $\gamma$ comes from the radial flow $u_h$, while the time variation of $\gamma$ comes from $r_s(t)$ and $m_r(r_s,t)$ due to mass accretion.
-For fully virialized halos or the virialized inner core, we should have $u_h \equiv 0$ such that the asymptotic slope $\gamma$ reads
+For fully virialized haloes or the virialized inner core, we should have $u_h \equiv 0$ such that the asymptotic slope $\gamma$ reads

 On halo scale, energy cascade with a constant rate $\varepsilon_u$ is valid for all scales $r\le r_s$.
 Taking the enclosed mass $m_r(r_s)$ as the mass scale in Eq. \eqref{eq:7}, we found $m_r(r_s) \propto r_s^{5/3}$.
-For fully virialized halos with $u_h\equiv 0$, slope $\gamma=-4/3$ or a cuspy density $\rho_h(r) \propto r^{-4/3}$ can be obtained from Eq. \eqref{eq:16}.
-Therefore, fully virialized halos should have universal cuspy density profiles due to energy cascade.
-In other words, simulated halos might have different slope $\gamma$ due to nonzero radial flow and different mass accretion rate (Eq. \eqref{eq:16}).
+For fully virialized haloes with $u_h\equiv 0$, slope $\gamma=-4/3$ or a cuspy density $\rho_h(r) \propto r^{-4/3}$ can be obtained from Eq. \eqref{eq:16}.
+Therefore, fully virialized haloes should have universal cuspy density profiles due to energy cascade.
+In other words, simulated haloes might have different slope $\gamma$ due to nonzero radial flow and different mass accretion rate (Eq. \eqref{eq:16}).

 The baryonic feedback provides potential mechanisms to enhance the gradient of $u_h$ (deformation rate) in Eq. \eqref{eq:16}) and flatten the inner density.
+To better illustrate, we can approximate Eq. \eqref{eq:16} in the core region as:

+Here dimensionless number $\mu$ represents the competition between radial flow and halo mass accretion, i.e. the deformation rate normalized by the rate of change in halo core size.
+The exponent $m={\partial ln r_s}/{\partial ln t}$ decreases with time and increases with halo size to $m \approx 1$ for large haloes.
+From scaling laws for $m_r$ in Eq.\eqref{eq:7}, $m_r(r_s) \propto r_s^{5/3}$.
+From Eq. \eqref{eq:16-2}, strong supernova-driven outflows in interstellar medium may lead to a non-zero radial outflow $u_h$ of dark matter or a greater $\mu$ such that core density becomes flatter from Eq. \eqref{eq:16-2}.
+This effect should be greater in smaller haloes due to smaller exponent $m$.
+Haloes should also be large enough for sufficient fraction of baryons converted into stars to allow feedback.
+Density cores are only developed in a certain range mass of haloes ($10^{10}$ to $10^{11} M_{\odot}$), as confirmed by cosmological simulations \cite{Chan:2015-The-impact-of-baryonic-physics-on-the-structure}.

-Finally, since $u_h(x=0)\equiv 0$, there exists an asymptotic slope $\gamma$ at $x=0$ that is dependent on the local gradient of $u_h$ around $x=0$.
-Therefore, a better density profile (modified Einasto) can be proposed
+Finally, since $u_h(x=0)\equiv 0$, there exists an asymptotic slope $\gamma$ for simulated haloes for small $x\rightarrow 0$ that is dependent on the local gradient of $u_h$ around $x=0$ (see Eq. \eqref{eq:16}).
+Therefore, a better density profile can be proposed for simulated haloes (see \cite{Xu:2023-Dark-matter-halo-mass-functions-and} for details)